MasterPancho/embedded-media-centre-system/README.md

 # Embedded Media Centre

 A bare-metal embedded multimedia system built on the **NXP LPC1768 ARM Cortex-M3** microcontroller using the **Keil MCB1700** evaluation board.
-The project integrates graphical rendering, USB audio streaming, real-time joystick interaction, and embedded game logic into a compact multimedia application — all running without an operating system.
+The project integrates graphical rendering, USB audio streaming, real-time joystick interaction, and embedded game logic into a compact multimedia application.

 ---